 Running on the command-line

-Note: If you are happy with the GUI instructions below, then please ignore these instructions.
+Note: If you are happy with the GUI instructions in the Learning Manual, then please ignore these instructions.

 Windows on the command line